Lesley Griffiths

-Susan Lesley Griffiths MS (born 1960), known as Lesley Griffiths, is a Welsh Labour politician serving as Trefnydd of the Senedd since 2021.
+Susan Lesley Griffiths (born 1960) is a Welsh Labour politician who was Cabinet Secretary for Culture and Social Justice from March to July 2024.
+She previously served as Trefnydd of the Senedd and Minister for North Wales from 2021 to 2024, and Minister for Rural Affairs from 2016 to 2024.
 She worked as a secretary to John Marek and the constituency assistant to Ian Lucas, successive Members of Parliament for Wrexham, and was elected to the Senedd from the Wrexham constituency in 2007.
 She has held a number of cabinet positions in the Welsh Government.
 In December 2009 she was appointed Deputy Minister for Science, Innovation and Skills.

 In 2011, she was appointed Minister for Health and Social Services.
 She was then appointed Minister for Local Government and Government Business in March 2013.
 In September 2014 she was appointed Minister for Communities and Tackling Poverty.
 Following the 2016 election, she was appointed Cabinet Secretary for Environment and Rural Affairs following her own re-election.
 She retained her post in a Welsh Government Cabinet reshuffle in November 2017, but with a revised portfolio of Energy, Planning, and Rural Affairs with Hannah Blythyn becoming her Deputy Minister for the Environment.